 Valve Index is a Powerful VR Headset

-Valve Index is currently one of the most expensive VR headset in the market.
+Valve Index is currently one of the most expensive VR headsets in the market.
 The headset is dependant on the Steam VR platform.
 The starting price of the VR headset is $999, £919, ₹70000, AU$1,425.
 For this expensive price, you get Ultra-Crisp Display, wider view, superb refresh rates, and great controllers.

 Design & Display:

 The first dial is important as it changes the distance of lenses to your eyes.
 When you put lenses closer to eyes, you get a wider field of view in this VR headset.
-This makes Valve Index different from other VR headsets.
+This makes the Valve Index different from other VR headsets.
 If you have glasses, then you can not benefit these settings.
 Because of glasses, it might not fit you and you will get a similar view like other VR headsets.

 Valve Index has a dual 1440 x 1600 resolution (per eye) LCD display.
 It has a 120Hz refresh rate and you can also increase the refresh rate up to 144Hz.